ikapata/day-to-day-planner/README.md

 It will start the server on port 8080.

-In future, this app will be dockerized.
+In the future, this app will be dockerized.

 ## Roadmap

 - [x]  Setup project
 - [x]  Add Spring Security and Users
-- [ ]  Test backend
+- [x]  Test backend
 - [ ]  Add frontend
 - [ ]  Profile Page
 - [ ]  Dockerize